CarlSargunar/Aspire-Demo/1a-Basic-API/Readme.md

-# Running the Aspire Dashboard Standalonw
+# Running the Aspire Dashboard Standalone

+Following are the notes for running this demo

 Check it works before Aspire